nazar/wasters/README.md

 # Support

+This codebase has not been updated since 2011.

 Wasters is released under the MIT license.
 Please fork and customise to your requirements.

 Contact me via GitHub if you require assistance in deploying a Wasters fork to your server or if you require any specific modifications.